-then the governing body will follow the School's Procedure for Dealing with Allegations of Abuse Against Teachers and Other Staff and Volunteers and the guidance set out in Part Four of Keeping Children Safe in Education DfE which is available from the staff share or the folder in the office.
+1.7.
+Allegations of Abuse Against Teachers and Other Employees and Volunteers then the governing body will follow the School's Procedure for Dealing with Allegations of Abuse Against Teachers and Other Employees and Volunteers and the guidance set out in Part Four of Keeping Children Safe in Education DfE which is available from the policies folder on Staff Share or the school office.